reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 [Scikit-learn](https://scikit-learn.org/stable/) is the machine learning library of Python.
 There is only 1 woman in the [100 top contributors](https://scikit-learn.org/stable/about.html#citing-scikit-learn).

-This plot was taken from [Gender Ratios of Programmers](https://blog.revolutionanalytics.com/2016/06/programmers-gender.html) and shows the percent women GitHub contributors to some popular coding languages.  this is the breakdown of "Percent Female GitHub Contributors, by Language":
+This plot was taken from [Gender Ratios of Programmers](https://blog.revolutionanalytics.com/2016/06/programmers-gender.html) and shows the percent women GitHub contributors for some popular coding languages.
+For the languages of interest here, we see that these are the stats:
 - R:  **9.3%**
 - Python : **2.0%**